 Fixed-term employees can also bring new skills and experiences that a company’s current team does not possess.
 If there is a certain project that would complement the growth of a business, a fixed-term employee can join a company’s team and work until that project’s completion.
 This is particularly beneficial if a company does not have the existing workforce with the skills to perform that project (for instance, if the project is niche or technical).

 What are the risks of a fixed-term employment contract?

-One of the major drawbacks of a fixed-term contract is that it can be be hard to recruit for.
+One of the major drawbacks of a fixed-term contract is that it can be hard to recruit.
 This is because candidates may not find the prospect of a short contract as attractive as an indefinite or permanent option.

 Additionally, if a fixed-term employee isn’t the right fit, an employer may want to terminate the contract early.
 However, if the contract has been drafted to disallow early termination, an employer would potentially need to pay the employee for the time left in their contract.

 The one exception would be if the employee had committed a gross act of misconduct.

 During the life of a contract of employment, some of its terms and conditions may change.
 This can happen for various reasons including the length of employment, changes in technology and pay increases.
 Any proposed change or variation to a fixed-term labor contract should be negotiated between the employer and employee.
 That is, one party cannot legally change the contract without the consent of the other party.
 Just because an employer wants to change the contract does not mean an employee has to accept the change.
 They are entitled to say “no” to a proposed change.